Ymagis/ClairMeta/README.rst

    name can be incomplete to quickly ignore a bunch of tests, *default* is used if no other match where found.
 -  *bypass* key allow specific test bypass, incomplete names are not allowed.
+-  *allowed_foreign_files* key specify files that are allowed in the DCP folder and should not trigger the foreign file check.

 .. code-block:: python